idanach/Wicogen-windows-icon-generator/README.md

 Easily Customize your folders and make Windows suite to your taste!<br />
 You can create folders from existing icons, apply them to folders, or even search the net for icons you like!

-Download the portable program: [Wicogen](https://github.com/idanach/Wicogen-windows-icon-generator/releases)
+Download the portable program: [Wicogen](https://github.com/idanach/Wicogen-windows-icon-generator/releases/tag/V1.0.0)

 Supported sources for online search:
   - Google images
   - Bing images
-  - IMDB (covers for movies and TV folders)
+  - IMDB (covers for movies and TV shows)
-For Movie/TV, I recommend the disk style available in the drop-down.
+  - MyAnimeList.net (covers for anime movies and TV shows) For Movie/TV, I recommend the disk style available in the drop-down.

 If you find all the settings confusing, hover over the button, a Tooltip window will pop up.